helmiau/openwrt-config/loadbalance-setting.md

 - Open Policies tab -> Delete all, except BALANCED
 - Open Rules tab -> Delete all, except DEFAULT_RULE

-note : this load balance settings is created for vpn injection, even no internet, this setting will recognize it as online device
+Note : this load balance settings is created for vpn injection, even no internet, this setting will recognize modem as online device
 ```sh
 config interface 'ueth1'
 	option enabled '1'